-11.10 Evidence tells us that, if we invest in prevention, we will save money, not just in the health and care system, but across the whole of society including criminal justice, children's services and wider welfare support systems.
+12.8 Evidence tells us that, if we invest in prevention, we will save money, not just in the health and care system, but across the whole of society including criminal justice, children's services and wider welfare support systems.
 We know that local prevention activity pays back around £4 for every £1 invested in it.

-11.11 We have a strong foundation of Prevention throughout our New Model of Care as well as some specific new Prevention programmes, which we believe based on evidence of returns on investment, will save money in the long term.
+12.9 We have a strong foundation of Prevention throughout our New Model of Care as well as some specific new Prevention programmes, which we believe based on evidence of returns on investment, will save money in the long term.

-New Model of Care through Transformation
+New Model of Care

-11.12 The New Model of Care described in detail throughout this document has been, and continues to be, designed to address the triple aim outlined in our Pennine Lancashire Benefits Framework: the health and wellbeing gap, the care and quality gap and the funding and efficiency gap.
+12.10 The New Model of Care described in detail throughout this document has been, and continues to be, designed to address the triple aim outlined in our Pennine Lancashire Outcomes Framework; to improve population health and wellbeing, provide safe, effective and high quality care and support, and ensure a sustainable health and care system.

-11.13 By focussing on and investing in prevention, supporting people and communities to care for themselves and each other, providing high quality out of hospital services and in doing so, freeing capacity in our hospitals to focus on acute and specialist services, we can address the triple aim and close the funding gap in the long term.
+12.11 By focussing on and investing in prevention, supporting people and communities to care for themselves and each other, providing high quality out of hospital services and in doing so, freeing capacity in our hospitals to focus on acute and specialist services, we can make best use of our resources and drive real improvements for local people.